endurantgames/cosmiclegends/src/classes/wheelman.md

 When you check off all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

 You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include the second Nova Power Word as well.

 :::::::::::::::::::::::::: classpic ::::::::::::::::::::::::::::::::
 ![The Head Librarian](art/jeshields/psychic.png "The Head Librarian"){.class}
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Psychic Abilities {  .class}
+## Wheelman Abilities {.class}

 Each Volume, you gain a new ability from your class.
-Your Psychic Abilities are new ways to channel your psionic power.
+Your Wheelman class abilities represent upgrades or changes to your *Unique Vehicle*.
 Each ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Our Minds As One** Prime ability common to all Psychics.
+Your hero has the **Unique Vehicle** Prime ability common to all Wheelmen.
+Additional class abilities you can choose in later Volumes can increase the capabilities of your *Unique Vehicle*.

 :::::: {.ability-list .prime }::::::::::
-Our Minds As One
-:   As long as you are conscious, and there is at least one
-    Success in the Teamwork Pool, you and the other heroes can communicate telepathically.

-    If all of the partipants in a Power Combo are part of your Mind Link, the initiating hero adds 2 to the roll.
+Unique Vehicle
+:   You have a custom-built vehicle unlike any other.
+When you
+    are in your vehicle, no one can compare to your driving and/or piloting skill.

+    Your Unique Vehicle's **Maximum Health** and **Maximum Might** equal the **sum of your own Maximum Health plus your Maximum Might**.
+When your maximum Health or Might change, recalculate the Vehicle's Maximum Health and Maximum Might.

+    The type of vehicle matches the Vehicle Core Power Word that you chose.
+Each Unique Vehicle has a set of Vehicle Scene Power Words associated with it.

+    Your Unique Vehicle can comfortably carry a number of human-sized passengers equal to the Volume.

+    Whenever you add a Personal Power Word, you can instead add a Vehicle Scene Power Word from the Vehicle Scene Power Words List.

+    In addition, you are considered to have the **Ace Fighting Style** whenever you are in your Unique Vehicle.

 ::::::::::::::::::::::::::::::::::::::::::

 ### Volume 1 Abilities